kyma-incubator/reconciler/README.md

 Modules in the reconciler architecture are decoupled units with particular responsibilities or tasks, respectively.

-Each module has to perform its task regularly and will, for the beginning, be triggered in intervals (using [Go Tickers](https://gobyexample.com/tickers)).
+Each module must perform its task regularly.
+In the initial setup, each module is triggered in intervals (using [Go Tickers](https://gobyexample.com/tickers)).

-In a later evolution stage, these time based triggers will be replaced by an event-driven approach: a module will be called just in time when it has to perform its task.
+Later, these time-based triggers will be replaced by an event-driven approach: A module will be called just in time when it must perform its task.

 ## 9.3 Prerequisite components